ARYANKAUSHIK/SQL-Tricksheet/README.md

 # SQL-Tricksheet
-SQL Tricksheet quick guide for practice and performance
+SQL Tricksheet quick guide for practice and performance.